 As any restaurant owner can attest, food preparation and service areas have an unfortunate habit of attracting pests.
-The abundance of food scraps, perfect moisture levels and temperatures, and plenty of small nooks for shelter make restaurants very appealing to a range of unwanted bugs and creatures including cockroaches, flies and rodents.
+The abundance of food scraps, perfect moisture levels and temperatures, and plenty of small nooks for shelter make restaurants very appealing to a range of unwanted bugs and creatures including cockroaches, wasps, flies and rodents.
 The key to proper pest control is identifying the potential problem areas in your restaurant and designing specific strategies to prevent and protect against each possible issue.

 Outside dumpsters and their surrounding areas

 Food waste is obviously attractive to pests, and improper waste disposal can cause your outdoor trash areas to become a lure for bugs and vermin.
 Moreover, if you aren’t careful, you can easily create a path for ants, cockroaches and rodents to follow from your outside dumpster area into your kitchen.

 Keep these outside areas pest-free by following a few simple tips.
 Seal all trash bags containing food leftovers and waste before putting them in your dumpsters, and make sure all dumpsters are securely closed when not in use.
 Furthermore, you can help prevent the creation of a food trail leading to your kitchen by keeping the area around your dumpsters free of food debris.